jamiepla1/Azure-Landing-Zones/docs/content/accelerator/userguide/0_planning.md

 ### Decision 4 - Choose a region for the bootstrap resources

 The bootstrap resources are deployed to a single region.
-Choose the Azure region where you would like the deploy them.
+Choose the Azure region where you would like to deploy them.

 The bootstrap resources include: